Macabresoft/Macabre2D/README.md

 ## Supported Platforms

-Macabresoft.MonoGame.Core and its sample projects have been confirmed to run on modern Windows, MacOS, and Linux (Ubuntu) as of 2020.
+Macabresoft.MonoGame.Core2D and its sample projects have been confirmed to run on modern Windows, MacOS, and Linux (Ubuntu) as of 2020.
 The only exception is the Avalonia project, which still has a dependency on DirectX.

 ## Git LFS